I don’t need to see his body to know that Nick would never choose to jump off the balcony.

 Then I’d usually need two smokes.

 One time, he wanted me to hold his legs down, so he could reach farther, but I guess I pushed down too hard, and the railing dug his stomach.
 He yelled.
 And didn’t get Mea anyway.
 After that, he kept a chair out there and slowly climbed up and over into the neighbor’s balcony, got Mea, and climbed back.
-We never talked about it, never talked about much.
 He never asked me to help again.

 Nick was trying to save Mea when he fell.
 I know it.
-Falling for love, he loved that cat.
+He loved that cat.

 I know this because the door was open when I got home.
 Well, I was home the whole time—I work from home—but I put myself in my studio and shut the door, playing something really loud.
 Nothing good.
 I know as an artist I’m supposed to play things like Van Morrison or Joni Mitchell, but I can’t stand that stuff.
 It’s so artificially authentic.
 I love pop music, I really do.
 I always paint to pop music.
 The beat, I feel it so deeply, it comes out in the colors and the shapes.
 I have enough emotions, I don’t need emotional music.
 I have depression—hell, if anyone is going to jump over a railing in this house, it wouldn’t be Nick.

 I love Diet Coke.
-I live on the stuff, and normally we have loads of it.
+I live on the stuff, and normally we have loads.
 I got a six-pack at the store down the street—they’ll remember—and then came back.
 5:10, 5:15 or so.

 He wasn’t there.
 The balcony door was open.
 Mea was sitting on the balcony, just sitting, near the glass.
 Like she didn’t want to go over to the railing.
 She was just sitting there.
 I picked her up and brought her back inside and shut the door.
 I didn’t look over the railing—why would I?
 I never look over the railing.
 I did once when we first moved in a year ago.
 That was the last time; I couldn’t stop picturing myself falling off the balcony, breaking through the glasshouse below, in slow-motion, you know?

 My therapist says acrophobics aren’t afraid of heights, they are afraid of jumping.
-I think that’s it.
 Every time I think about looking down, I think about falling.
 Perhaps jumping.
 I’d break out into a sweat, panic.
 I hate being out there.
 I hate falling.
 Hate it hate it hate it.
 I don’t even like to fall in love.
 Nick used to tease me about that, ‘You wouldn’t even fall for love,’ he’d say.
-He was right.

 So no, I didn’t look down.
-I didn’t touch the railing even.
+I didn’t touch the railing.
 I didn’t see Nick.
-I just saw Mea, right next to the door.
+I just saw Mea next to the door.

-But honestly, I didn’t know anything had happened until you guys got here and told me.
-I don’t feel anything yet—I’m sure I’m in shock.
-That happens, right?
+I didn’t know anything had happened until you guys got here and told me.
+I don’t feel anything—I’m sure I’m in shock.

-So that’s my story.
+That’s my story.
 My statement.
+I think it’s everything.
 Sure, I’ll come with you.
 I have to put my brushes in water, they’ll dry out.
-I have no idea what to do with the cat.
-No idea.
-Shit.
+What do I do with the cat?
 She’s not even my cat.
 I didn’t even like her.
-She just stares are me from on high.
+She just stares down on me.
 Upset I’m here instead of Nick.

 To keep up to date with all the latest news enter your email below.